liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Usage.rst

    **Notes:**
-   This routine must set up the preconditioner P to be used in the subsequent call to :c:func:`FARKPSOL()`.
+   This routine must set up the preconditioner P to be used in the subsequent call to :f:func:`FARKPSOL()`.
 The preconditioner (or the product of the left and right preconditioners if using both) should be an approximation to the matrix  :math:`M - \gamma J`, where :math:`M` is the system mass matrix, :math:`\gamma` is the input GAMMA, and :math:`J = \frac{\partial f_I}{\partial y}`.

-.. c:function:: SUBROUTINE FARKPSOL(T,Y,FY,R,Z,GAMMA,DELTA,LR,IPAR,RPAR,VT,IER)
+.. f:subroutine:: FARKPSOL(T,Y,FY,R,Z,GAMMA,DELTA,LR,IPAR,RPAR,VT,IER)

    User-supplied preconditioner solve routine (of type :c:func:`ARKSpilsPrecSolveFn()`).